strimzi/proposals/056-zk-kraft-migration.md

 ### Metrics

-During ZooKeeper to KRaft migration, there are some metrics that could be useful to check the status in each of the phases.
+During ZooKeeper to KRaft migration, there are some Kafka metrics that could be useful to check the status in each of the phases.
 More details in the [“Metrics”](https://cwiki.apache.org/confluence/display/KAFKA/KIP-866+ZooKeeper+to+KRaft+Migration#KIP866ZooKeepertoKRaftMigration-Metrics) section of KIP-866.

 The most interesting and useful ones are: